 To avoid processing delays, an applicant must include an accurate legal name on its SF-424.
-Current OJP award recipients, when completing the field for "Legal Name" should use the same legal name that appears on the prior year award document which is also the legal name stored in OJP's financial system.
-On the SF-424, enter the Legal Name in box 5 and Employer Identification Number (EIN) in box 6 exactly as it appears on the prior year award document.
-Applicants with current, active awards must ensure that its GMS profile is current.
+Current OJP award recipients, when completing the field for "Legal Name" should use the same legal name that appears on the prior year award document, which is also the legal name stored in OJP's financial system.
+On the SF-424, enter the Legal Name in box 5 and the Employer Identification Number (EIN) in box 6 exactly as it appears on the prior year award document.
+An applicant with a current, active award(s) must ensure that its GMS profile is current.
 If the profile is not current, the applicant should submit a Grant Adjustment Notice updating the information on its GMS profile prior to applying under this solicitation.

-New applicants should enter the Official Legal Name and address of the applicant entity in box 5 and the EIN in box 6 of the SF-424.
-Applicants must attach official legal documents to their applications (e.g., articles of incorporation, 501(c)(3), etc.) to confirm the legal name, address, and EIN entered into the SF-424.
+A new applicant entity should enter the Official Legal Name and address of the applicant entity in box 5 and the EIN in box 6 of the SF-424.
+Applicants must attach official legal documents to their application (e.g., articles of incorporation, 501(c)(3)) to confirm the legal name, address, and EIN entered into the SF-424.